Before your child has a bone marrow transplant (BMT)

 Chest CT scan

-If your child has previously had chest problems, he or she will need a computerised tomogaphy (CT) scan.
+If your child has previously had chest problems, they will need a computerised tomogaphy (CT) scan.
 This uses X-rays and a powerful computer to build up a picture of your child’s chest area.
 The scan can take anything between five and 20 minutes depending on the area to be scanned and the level of detail required.
-Your child may need to have this carried out under sedation or have a general anaesthetic if he or she will not be able to lay still.
+Your child may need to have this carried out under sedation or have a general anaesthetic if they will not be able to lay still.

-Your child may may also need a cannula inserted, even if he or she already has a line.
+Your child may also need a cannula inserted, even if they already have a line.
 The contrast needs to be given through the cannula so that the picture is clear and cannot be given via the central line.

 All children have a full blood screen carried out before the BMT to find out if there are any problems with liver or kidney function.
 Your child’s blood group, full blood count and clotting levels are also checked, as are specific viruses.
 A member of the BMT team will explain further about the various blood tests needed.